-If you prefer an no annual fee version of the card, check out the Barclaycard Arrival™ World MasterCard® – Earn 1x on All Purchases.
+If you prefer an no annual fee version of the card, check out the Barclaycard Arrival™ World MasterCard®.
 This card pays 2 times points on restaurant and travel charges, and 1 point on everything else.
 It offers a 20,000 point initial sign-up bonus.
 This is actually the version of the card that I have, and it has enabled me to enjoy lots of free travel!

 This post contains affiliate links.
 Thanks if you choose to use them!